top of page

 Computer-Assisted Learning (CAL)

 Computer-Assisted Learning is an effective and inexpensive way of providing basic education to people of all ages in developing countries.
 A digitized curriculum is installed on computers, which are used by students to learn at their own pace.
-After completing the curriculum, a student is eligible to take the exams for graduation to the next grade.
+After completing the curriculum, a student is eligible to take exams for graduation to the next grade.

 School-2a.jpg